Some interesting articles about Steadicams

 JW: I have sold them both, one complete rig (286=Drake) went to Vince

-vest was so badly damaged that it was unusable.
-I think the pads went
+the vest was so badly damaged that it was unusable.
+I think the pads

 to Nigel Curtain, I think he still has the plate.